 • • • •

 The Quibbler article had just come out, and Umbridge with her usual ineptitude managed to assure that everyone in the school would read it, by declaring it contraband.
-There was much celebration in the Gryffindor common room.
+There is much celebration in the Gryffindor common room.

 And Harry’s *scar* starts prickling.
 He ends up going to bed early and falling asleep with what is now beginning to look like suspicious ease.